 Jim Rohn taught me, “If life is worth living, it is worth recording.”

-Now is the perfect time to capture the legacy of your parents, grandparents and other beloved family members.
+Anytime is good, but the holidays are the perfect time to capture the legacy of your parents, grandparents and other beloved family members.
+Maybe you will be together live or you could always record a virtual call if they are not with you.

 Below is a list of potential questions to ask your parents, grandparents or anyone else in your family whose story you’d like to preserve.